Teach your students how to become an internet search master with this Google Slides presentation from Noah King.

 The ability to type with reasonable speed and accuracy helps students to better cope with the digital world they live in.
 This post discusses the teaching of both handwriting and typing.
 I share four of the best free online resources for teaching keyboarding.
 Check out the comparison table for a quick overview of what these sites offer!

-Our world is becoming increasingly information-saturated.
+*Updated 2020* Our world is becoming increasingly information-saturated.
 Knowing how to effectively research online and filter information is an essential life skill.
-I suggest 5 simple steps to teaching information literacy and summarise the tips in a handy poster for your classroom.
+I suggest 5 simple steps to teaching information literacy and summarise the tips in a handy poster and eBook for your classroom.

 I’ve been toying with the idea of creating a blogging scope and sequence for a while.
 However, something about that idea makes me uncomfortable.
 I don’t like the thought of limiting blogging skills to certain age levels.
 For example, a number of my grade two students were sourcing and attributing Creative Commons materials for blog […]